NVE/ebm/docs/source/heating_systems/methods.rst

 building category of house, apartment block and non-residental building.

-Making changes to the efficiency, energy product or utilisation factor can be done for each of the 12 combinations of heating systems in the input file *heating_systems_efficiencies.csv*.
+Making changes to the efficiency, energy product or utilisation factor can be done for each of the 12 combinations of heating systems in the input file *heating_system_efficiencies.csv*.
 An overview of the heating system combinations can be found in the :any:`Tables and glossary` subchapter.

 .. |date| date::